Honor Chris Noel with the Presidential Medal of Freedom

 At times, she came under enemy fire and once crash landed (due to mechanical failure) in enemy territory.

-Chris Noel risked her life to bring a warm smile or hug from home, comfort the wounded in field hospitals, and encourage the troops.
+Time and again, Chris Noel risked her life to bring a warm smile or hug from home, comfort the wounded in field hospitals, and encourage the troops.
 Despite what the troops were hearing in the news from home, she assured them they were loved, supported, and not forgotten.

 Chris Noel is an American hero; an exemplary candidate for the Presidential Medal of Freedom.